 Colorhunt is also available as an extension for Chrome.

-This tool can generate a whole palette based on your color choice.
-Select color and build a color palette around it.
+Color Space tool can generate a whole palette based on your color choice.
+Select a color and build a color palette around it.

-Collection of color gradients for designers and developers handpicked by SkillShare team.
+uiGradients is a collection of color gradients for designers and developers handpicked by the SkillShare team.

 Font pairing tools

 This task can puzzle even a professional designer.
 Here are a few websites with free or partially free solutions.

 Typotheque is a Tinder for fonts.
 It helps you pair fonts automatically or manually with a detailed description for each font.

 Generate font pairs in one click with Fontjoy.
 This tool uses deep learning techniques to analyze the key visual features of fonts and calculate which ones work best together.